How Spurs’ five wonderkids on FM2020 are developing IRL this season

 Sessegnon was already regarded as one of English football’s top talents before completing his £25million move to Tottenham in 2019.

-The 19-year-old has had an injury-plagued first season at Spurs, making just six Premier League appearances so far this season.
+The 20-year-old has had an injury-plagued first season at Spurs, making just six Premier League appearances in 2019-20.

 “When I came to Spurs, it was tough at the start but I’m starting to find my feet and the more games I play the more confident I am,” Sessegnon said in February.